oxitorenk/personal-landing-page/README.md

 # Personal Landing Page

-This is a simple and elegant landing page designed to showcase your portfolio.
+This is a simple and elegant landing page.
 It features a modern aesthetic with a subtle particle animation background and smooth animations for text and buttons.
 The layout is responsive, ensuring a great experience on both desktop and mobile devices.

 ![Screenshot 01](assets/screenshot_01.png)